Bo1atit0/NewsReporterAI/README.md

-# newREPORTERai
+# newsREPORTERai

-newREPORTERai is an AI-driven news generation system leveraging Google Gemini models and custom-built agents for research and writing tasks.
+newsREPORTERai is an AI-driven news generation system leveraging Google Gemini models and custom-built agents for research and writing tasks.
 The system is designed to identify emerging trends in various topics, especially technology, and generate insightful articles.

 ## Project Overview